 Connect With Us

-If you are a business looking to source local, organic herbs, please call 410-486-2405 and ask to speak with Raina or Jessica.
+If you are a business looking to source local, organic herbs, please call 410-486-2405 and ask to speak with Raina.
 Like us on Facebook and follow us on Instagram to keep up with happenings around the farm.
 Thank you for your interest in our farm!

 Working with us is “mint-to-be!”